Rate Challenge

 FAQs

-How much deposit do I need for a Geelong commercial property?
+How much deposit is typical for a Geelong commercial property?

-Are lenders more conservative in regional markets like Geelong?
+Are lenders more conservative in Geelong because it’s regional?

 What DSCR do lenders look for on Geelong commercial loans?

-Do Geelong commercial loans have annual reviews and covenants?
+Do Geelong commercial loans usually have covenants or annual reviews?

-How long does a Geelong commercial loan approval take?
+How long can a commercial approval take in Geelong?

-Can I refinance a Geelong commercial property and cash out?
+Can I refinance a Geelong commercial property and release equity?

 Can an SMSF buy commercial property in Geelong with finance?